 The District has an ongoing recycled water partnership with MMWD and North Marin Water District (NMWD).
-District staff and the Board continue discussions with MMWD to increase the use of recycled water.
+District staff and the Board are developing an agreement to provide MMWD with recycled water by expanding the District's existing recycled water plant.